symlex/symlex-docs/docs/framework/mac-osx.md

 Docker - a free tool that provides easy-to-use container virtualization - is available for download at https://download.docker.com/mac/stable/Docker.dmg

-To work with JavaScript, you should also install [NodeJS](https://nodejs.org/en/download/) (includes npm), [Bower](https://bower.io/) and other common tools like RequireJS:
+To properly work with JavaScript, you should also install [NodeJS](https://nodejs.org/en/download/) (includes npm) and [Yarn](https://yarnpkg.com/en/):

 ```
-sudo npm install -g bower requirejs
+sudo npm install -g yarn
 ```